рдоुрдЦ्рдп рд╕ाрдордЧ्рд░ीрд╡рд░ рд╡рдЧрд│ा

 The SI unit of specific heat is J/Kg°C, and the CGS unit is cal/gm°C.

-The specific heat capacity of water is 1 cal/gm°C, and the specific heat capacity of copper is 0.1 cal/gm°C.
+The specific heat capacity of water is 1 cal/gm°C.

 * If the specific heat of an object is 'c', the mass of the object is 'm', and if the temperature of the object is raised by ∆ T °C, the heat energy absorbed by the objectives given by,